 Part 1 of our 2-part series on Driving Efficiency through Infrastructure Optimization.
-Read Part 2, “Cost-Optimized Infrastructure for Future Workloads.”
+Read Part 2, “How to Add to Your IT Environment without Adding Costs.”

 For IT departments, the mandate to do more with less and get the most out of technology investments isn’t new.
 But today there’s much more pressure to find and seize immediate opportunities to cut costs.

 In addition to rationalizing software and restructuring contracts, on-premise data center and public cloud infrastructure are two high impact areas for potential short-term savings.

 There are some common challenges, however.
 In the cloud, lack of visibility and formal governance practices makes it harder to learn where and how to find savings.
 In the data center, the need to avoid new capital expenditures makes it necessary to free up existing capacity to support new projects.

 In fact, cloud consuming organizations waste an average of 30% of their cloud spend due to redundant resources (Source: RightScale).
 At the same time, inactive data accounts for 50% of total storage capacity, taking up valuable space (Source: NetApp).

 The best options for making short-term financial impact in the infrastructure environment are:

 - Reducing cloud costs by improving management and visibility